shadow111/payment_engine/readme.md

 ## Future Improvements

+- **Pending Queue**: To address the issue of out-of-order transactions, a pending queue can be introduced.
+This queue would temporarily hold transactions that cannot be processed immediately due to the required preceding transaction not being present (e.g., a Resolve transaction waiting for its corresponding Dispute to arrive).
+When a new transaction is received, the engine would check the pending queue and attempt to process any transactions that have become valid due to the new input.
 - **Graceful Shutdown**: Fully implement a graceful shutdown process that ensures all in-flight transactions are processed before the engine shuts down.
 - **Persistence**: Add persistence mechanisms to save the state of accounts and transactions in case of a system crash.
 - **Optimizations**: Investigate further optimizations for handling large volumes of transactions efficiently.